-Visual stories have the ability to move, mobilise and motivate, which is why photography services continue to be such powerful tools for businesses and organisations.
+Visual stories have the ability to move, mobilise and motivate, which is why photography continues to be such powerful tools for businesses and organisations, particularly those who want to document their social impact.
 Whether it is for training, change management, stakeholder engagement or internal communications, I have spent the past 25+ years creating stories for global brands, charities and the public sector.

 My clients usually need to educate, inform, influence, or celebrate their work.
 They choose me because I understand their objectives, I can propose the right solution, and I can deliver what they need within their budget.
 (Find out more about my approach to projects and pricing further down this page).